robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 Lily's shoulders went up.
 She quickly picked the leggings from Charlie's hands.

 "Oh, sorry," she murmured.
-"It's just— it gets so cold these days in the marketplace, especially in the early mornings.
+"It's just— it's so cold in the palace, especially in the early mornings.
 But I'm sorry, I didn't mean to—"

 Mara looked at the leggings: they were of a heavy stretch cotton with a soft inner layer.